Joint Expeditionary Force

-The JEF has been fully operational since June 2018.
+The JEF was established in 2014, and it has been fully operational since June 2018.
+It is not part of NATO, but all of its members are also NATO member states.
 It can act independently in its own right, but it can also be deployed in support of NATO or other cooperative ventures, for example as part of a United Nations peacekeeping force.
-All of its ten member states are also members of NATO, with Finland's and Sweden's applications ratified in 2023 and 2024, respectively.

 History

 Formation (2012–2018)

-The JEF concept was first conceived in 2012 and announced by the then Chief of the Defence Staff, General Sir David Richards.
-The JEF arose from the Joint Rapid Reaction Force (JRRF) which disappeared as a result of the UK's focus on operations in Afghanistan and Iraq.
+In 2012, the UK chief of the defence staff General Sir David Richards announced the JEF.
+It was initially conceived as a UK-only formation, a successor to the Joint Rapid Reaction Force (JRRF), which was established in 1999 but was disbanded due to insufficient resources as a result of the UK's focus on operations in Afghanistan and Iraq.

-The multinational JEF was officially launched with the Letter of Intent as a NATO initiative at the September 2014 Wales Summit, subsumed under the new "Framework Nations Concept" rubric.
-Germany, the UK and Italy were to act as framework nations for groups of Allies coming together to work multi-nationally for the joint development of forces and capabilities required by NATO.

-The United Kingdom element of the JEF consists of personnel and equipment from the Royal Navy, Royal Marines, British Army and Royal Air Force and is designed to provide greater levels of integration than previously achieved especially when combined with other countries' armed forces.
+On 5 September 2014, the multinational JEF was officially launched with a letter of intent, signed by Denmark, Estonia, Latvia, Lithuania, the Netherlands and Norway, with the intent to be fully operational by 2018.
+It was launched as a NATO initiative at the September 2014 Wales Summit, subsumed under the new "Framework Nations Concept" rubric.
+Under the rubric, Germany, the UK and Italy were to act as 'framework nations' for groups of NATO allies working together for the joint development of forces and capabilities required by NATO.
+The UK element of the JEF consists of personnel and equipment from the Royal Navy, Royal Marines, British Army and Royal Air Force.
+It was designed to provide greater levels of integration than previously achieved, especially when combined with other countries' armed forces.

-In September 2014, the British Defence Secretary Michael Fallon also announced the signature of a Letter of Intent between Denmark, Estonia, Latvia, Lithuania, the Netherlands, Norway and the United Kingdom, to establish the JEF so that it is fully operational before 2018.

-In early October 2015, Swedish Defence Minister Peter Hultqvist said that he did not rule out Sweden joining the Joint Expeditionary Force.
-He explained that no formal process exists that would allow them to join JEF.
-He was summoned by the Riksdag to confirm if the government was engaged in formal talks to join the JEF without the knowledge of the parliament.
+Sweden, which was not a NATO member state until 2023, did not sign the initial letter of intent.
+In early October 2015 Swedish Defence Minister Peter Hultqvist explained that, although he did not rule out Sweden joining the JEF, no formal process exists that would allow them to join JEF.
+He was summoned by the Riksdag, the Swedish parliament, to confirm whether the Swedish government was engaged in formal talks to join the JEF without the knowledge of the parliament.

-On 30 November 2015, in the United Kingdom, seven countries (UK, Denmark, Estonia, Latvia, Lithuania, Netherlands, and Norway) signed the contract to establish the JEF.
+On 30 November 2015, seven countries (UK, Denmark, Estonia, Latvia, Lithuania, Netherlands, and Norway) signed the contract to establish the JEF at Lancaster House in London.

-On 22 June 2017 the Swedish government confirmed that Sweden would be joining the JEF.
+On 22 June 2017 the Swedish government confirmed that Sweden would join the JEF.
 On 30 June 2017, Finland also joined the JEF.

-On 28 June 2018 a comprehensive memorandum of understanding was signed amongst nine partner countries.
+On 28 June 2018, a comprehensive memorandum of understanding was signed amongst nine partner countries.
 On that date, capability existed to deploy over 10,000 personnel.